What is radiation dermatitis?

 Patients receiving radiation therapy should be advised to avoid:

-- sun exposure by covering the treated area with protective clothing or high SPF broad-spectrum sunscreen
+- sun exposure by covering the treated area with protective clothing or SPF 50+ broad-spectrum sunscreen

 - topical skin irritants, such as perfumes, deodorants and alcohol-based lotions